Hotmoka/hotmoka/README.md

 The first time you run Hotwallet, it will ask you to create a key or import an account (see Figure 3).
-By default, Hotwallet will contact our test node at `panarea.hotmoka.io`, but this can be changed with the menu item _Networks_.
+Hotwallet has a default node to contact, but this can be changed with the menu item _Networks_.

 Hotwallet is available for Google Chrome as well, but currently not yet through its web store.